 The interaction of supply and induced airflows at the surface of a perforated metal face is very complex.
 A jet of air issuing from a hole in a flat surface tends to entrain air from the surrounding space.
 Once the jet becomes even slightly less than perpendicular to the surface, it tends to follow the surface, due to an effect often called the Coanda effect.
 This is due to the fact that any jet has negative static pressure.
-When near a surface, it therefore tends to adhere to that surface.
+When near a surface, it tends to adhere to that surface.
 The TAD maintains many jets, all perpendicular to the curved surface.
-A flush face diffuser will attempt to provide horizontal airflow at the edges, and vertical airflow in the center, and is by the nature of the physics involved, and unstable flow pattern.
+A flush face diffuser will attempt to provide horizontal airflow at the edges and vertical airflow in the center, which by the nature of the physics involved, is an unstable flow pattern.
 This results in an increased sensitivity to delta-t (and the effect of negative buoyancy) and flow.
 The new RadiaFlo diffuser has a complex, convex (non-intrusive) shape that is able to maintain a true radial pattern without the diffuser projecting into the room,

 Why is radial flow important?
 Again, the objective is to minimize induction.
 When there is induction, the jet entrains particulate contaminants from surrounding areas, and changes in temperature.
 A true radial pattern will have nearly constant temperatures and will not contain any entrained particles from the surrounding spaces.
 When the air pattern has several 'lobes', the air varies in temperature and entrained contaminants.
-With a VAV fume hood application, as the airflow varies, this pattern changes.
-This results in varying space temperatures and localized velocities, often resulting in unstable hood face velocity control.
+As the airflow varies with VAV fume hood applications, the pattern changes and results in varying space temperatures and localized velocities, which often causes unstable hood face velocity control.